Ryszard-Penkala/foodsie/README.md

 You can visit site [here](https://foodsierp.netlify.app/) .\
-This is the first version of site (healthy lifestyle site) created with React.
-New functionalities will be added in the future.\
+This is the first version of healthy lifestyle site created with React.
+New functionalities will be added in the future.

 ## Getting Started with Create React App